mjguillemette/dice/ps1-horror-bedroom/MODELS.md

 ## Overview

-This document describes all the 3D models in the PS1 Horror Bedroom scene, including their corruption behaviors and technical details.
+This document describes all the 3D models in the PS1 Horror Bedroom scene, including their corruption behaviors, technical details, and the new enemy models.

 ---